santi753/IU_From_model_to_production/README.md

-# Credit Card Fraud Detection MLOps System
+# Government Aid Application Fraud Detection MLOps System

-A comprehensive MLOps pipeline for credit card fraud detection that demonstrates model training, serving, monitoring, and automated retraining using MLflow, FastAPI, Docker, and GitHub Actions.
+A comprehensive MLOps pipeline for detecting fraud in government aid applications that demonstrates model training, serving, monitoring, and automated retraining using MLflow, FastAPI, Docker, and GitHub Actions.

 ## 🏗️ System Architecture

-This project implements a complete MLOps workflow with the following components:
+This project implements a complete MLOps workflow designed for a government agency supporting people in need with financial and consultancy programs.
+The system automatically detects fraudulent applications to ensure legitimate beneficiaries receive support while preventing misuse of public resources.

+**Key Components:**
-- **Model Training**: RandomForest classifier with SMOTE balancing and feature engineering
+- **Model Training**: RandomForest classifier with SMOTE balancing and feature engineering for application fraud detection
 - **Model Registry**: MLflow for experiment tracking and model versioning
 - **API Service**: FastAPI-based prediction service with authentication and monitoring
-- **Drift Detection**: Automated data drift monitoring using Population Stability Index (PSI)
+- **Drift Detection**: Automated data drift monitoring using Population Stability Index (PSI) to adapt to changing political and social conditions
 - **Containerization**: Docker-based deployment with docker-compose orchestration
 - **CI/CD Pipeline**: GitHub Actions workflow for automated training and deployment
 - **Monitoring**: Prometheus metrics integration for production monitoring

 ## 📊 Dataset

-The system expects a credit card fraud dataset with the following structure:
+The system expects a fraud detection dataset with the following structure:
-- `Time`: Transaction timestamp
+- `Time`: Transaction/Application timestamp
-- `Amount`: Transaction amount
+- `Amount`: Transaction/Application amount
-- `V1-V28`: PCA-transformed features
+- `V1-V28`: PCA-transformed features (anonymized characteristics)
 - `Class`: Target variable (0=Normal, 1=Fraud)

+For demonstration purposes, the system uses the Credit Card Fraud Detection dataset structure, which serves as a proxy for government aid application fraud patterns.

 You can either:
-1. Download the "Credit Card Fraud Detection" dataset from Kaggle and place it at `data/data_raw.csv`
+1. Download the "Credit Card Fraud Detection" dataset from Kaggle: https://www.kaggle.com/datasets/divyaraj2006/credit-card-fraud-detection and place it at `data/data_raw.csv`
 2. Use Git LFS: `git lfs pull` (if the repository is configured with LFS)
 3. The system will generate synthetic data if no dataset is found